espruino/BangleApps/apps/kitchen/README.md

 the arrow moves but is more reliable than using the ArrayBuffer.

+### Error Codes

+The following error codes will be displayed if one of the dependancies is not met.

+* E-STEPS - no pedomintor widget has been installed, please install the widpedom or the activepedom widgets
+* E-CALIB - no compass calibration data was found, see 'Compass Calibration'
+* E-FW    - require firmware 2v08.187 or later to detect gps and compass power status

 ### Issues

 * GPS time display shows GMT and not BST, needs localising
 * Occassional buzzing after 2-3 days of use, seems to disappear after a reset to the launcher menu.
 Needs investigation
-* Need to gracefully handle incorrect firmware
-* Need to gracefully handle missing compass calibration data
-* Need to gracefully handle missing steps widget